 Hi, my name is Bill Finch and I am the Systems Administrator for the department of Mechanical Engineering.
-Dr. Ed Hensel, the Department Head of Mechanical Engineering asked if I would post an article for prospective students or parents that would like some general information on a computer purchase.
+Dr. Risa Robinson, the Department Head of Mechanical Engineering asked if I would post an article for prospective students or parents that would like some general information on a computer purchase.

 The department does not require a student to have a computer.
 It is however a general recommendation for the convenience and availability of having one’s own system.
 All of the software you, your son or daughter will encounter in our program will be available for use on the department computers found in the labs.
 Most of the applications are licensed to the department and will not be available for the student to use on their personal computer.
 This has to do with licensing and the prohibitive costs of purchasing single user applications of these programs.
 There are other computer labs situated throughout the campus that are available for every student to use as well.